timothyhull/breadpool-self-eval/docs/game_video_clips.md

                 - The first tap of my hips.
                 - The fourth blast from my whistle.
                 - The period clock reaching 0:00.
-            - Observed the SBO add the final points to determine if an overtime jam is necessary (it is not).
+            - Observed the SBO add the final points to determine if an overtime jam was necessary (it was not).
-            - Returned to a position adjacent to the pivot line while monitoring my stopwatch to ensure thirty seconds elapsed before the game may become final.
+            - Returned to a position adjacent to the pivot line while monitoring my stopwatch to ensure thirty seconds elapsed before the game result could become final.
             - After they became available, I advised the HR that it had been over thirty seconds since the jam ended and that I could indicate the game was final whenever they were ready (≈1:47:30 mark).
             - Waited for the HR's indication that the game should become final before immediately blowing my whistle to signal the final outcome (≈1:47:37 mark).

     === "Outcome :material-cursor-default-click:"

+        - A close, intense game ended normally
-        - The HR had essential game and jam timing information without having to look for themselves.
+        - The HR had essential game and jam clock information throughout the jam without taking their eyes off the on-track action.
-        - The game ended normally.
-        - No OR from either team.
+        - Neither team requested an OR to contest any timing.
-        - The game outcome became final after the required wait period.
+        - The game outcome became final after the required wait period and after receiving instructions from HR.

     === "Importance :material-cursor-default-click:"

-        - I maintain a calm demeanor and perform my responsibilities with precision, even during intense situations.
+        - Although the outcomes for this situation may seem underwhelming, I believe this is an example of how a JT can be somewhat of a safety net for their HR throughout a game, helping ensure it runs as smoothly as possible.
-        - My HRs can trust me to effectively manage game timing procedures so they can focus on managing their other responsibilities.
+        - I want my HRs to know they trust me to calmly and precisely manage game timing procedures no matter how intense game action may be.
+        - For me, performing JT responsibilities with precision throughout a game takes deliberate study and practice, and my ongoing preparation helped me contribute to a smooth ending in a close game.
+            - The precision of my signal to the end of the TTO ensured that neither team gained an advantage by having additional time to rest, strategize, etc.
-        - The precision of my call-off timing ensured that neither team would be able to score additional points after the jam clock expired.
+            The precision of my call-off timing ensured that neither team could score additional points after the jam clock expired.
-        - No OTO for overtime.
-        - Precision matters in sports, and it matters to me.
+            - I was prepared to help facilitate the correct end-of-regulation OR and OT procedures.

     <center>
         <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/QftT8whPC2g?start=6282" title="https://youtu.be/QftT8whPC2g?t=6282" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>